chandu659/AutoDocumentation/README.md

 ## Handling Large File Uploads on Vercel

 This project implements a solution for handling large audio file uploads (up to 100MB) on Vercel, which normally has a 4.5MB request size limit.
-The approach uses Supabase Storage (bucket name: `auto-doc`) to bypass Vercel's API route size limitations:
+The approach uses Vercel Blob Storage to bypass Vercel's API route size limitations:

+1. **Client-side**:
+   - Files are selected by the user
-1. **Client-side**: Files are uploaded via FormData to the transcription API route
+   - Files are uploaded directly to Vercel Blob using client-side upload
+   - A progress bar shows the upload and processing status
+   - After upload completes, the client calls the transcription API with the Blob URL

 2. **API route**:
-   - Validates the file type and size
-   - Uploads the file to Supabase Storage
+   - Receives the Blob URL (not the actual file)
-   - Downloads the file to a temporary location for processing
+   - Downloads the file from Vercel Blob to a temporary location
    - Transcribes the audio using Groq API
-   - Deletes the file from Supabase Storage after transcription
+   - Cleans up temporary files
    - Returns the transcription result directly to the client

 ### Environment Variables